Mingma Sherpa

+By October 2024, Mingma and Chhang Dawa successfully completed their mission of ascending the Seven Summits, which are the seven highest peaks on each continent.
+This achievement made them the first siblings to achieve this feat.

 Journey to Eight thousanders

 The Sherpa brothers used supplementary oxygen only on the four highest mountains out of all 8000ers.
 They climbed all eight thousanders with no sponsor.
 Until Mingma climbed nine 8000ers as a Sherpa guide and then went to Japan for work.
 In 2009 Mingma returned to Nepal and climbed the remaining 5 other 8000ers.

 Mingma Sherpa is the managing director of Seven Summit Treks, which organizes expedition over the Himalayas in Nepal, China and Pakistan.

 Ascent of unclimbed peak

-In 2020 - Dec 11, Mingma Sherpa along with Swiss Climber Sophie Lavaud, Dawa Sangay and Tenjing Sherpa made first ever summit of Kyungya Ri peak (6506m) located in Langtang Valley.
+In 2020 - Dec 11, Mingma Sherpa along with Swiss Climber Sophie Lavaud, Dawa Sangay and Tenjing Sherpa made first ever summit of Kyungya Ri 2 peak (6506m) located in Langtang Valley.